 In Communication Design, students investigate the relationship among visual aesthetics, visual communication, visual thinking, design thinking, and research to explore creative solutions within a variety of design problems.
 While students explore the relationships among communication, form, and content, they develop a visual vocabulary.
 This course will include the process and consideration of a range of strategies, media, influences, and inspirations with an eye towards personal/professional development.
 Finally, students will gain practical experience with image research, hand skill development, digital imaging, and development of the principles of design in the generation of visual symbolic, iconic, and metaphoric imagery.
-(Prerequisite: DS201 or Permission of Course Faculty & Registrar)
+(Prerequisites: FY101 or FY102, and FY105 or Permission of Course Faculty & Registrar)